Quick Start

 - Navigate to your project

-- You should see detections appearing in real-time
+- You should see detections appearing in near real time

 Check Network Requests